a few answers to our most common questions

 There are hundreds of program books printed each year and those are distributed throughout the state and used as displays in many of our sponsors’ businesses.
 There are so many opportunities for your sponsors’ ads to be seen!

 What if I simply cannot afford to compete?

 We can help explain how to obtain sponsorships and offer many fundraising ideas to cover competition costs—including entry fee and wardrobe.
 Your family, friends, and local business leaders will be supportive, when you share your goals with them.

 Do I need a pageant coach to help me prepare?

-Do I need to shop the pageant sponsors when preparing for competition?
+Do I need to use the pageant sponsors when preparing for competition?

-Do I have to spend a fortune on outfits?
+Do I have to spend a lot of money on my wardrobe?